Skip to content

 • Online activities to support assessment

-• Face to face lectures, seminars, tutorials
+• Face-to-face lectures, seminars, tutorials

 • Assessment submitted, marked and returned to learners with feedback through electronic or other media